-1.3 Building a set of Hash functions
+2 Building a set of Hash functions

-Consistent hashing relies on having k hashing functions $\{h_0, \ldots, h{k-1}\}$ that map object ids to hashes.
+Consistent hashing relies on having k hashing functions $\{h_0, \ldots, h{k-1}\}$ that map a node's unique name and the object ids to hashes.
 There are several constructions for these hash functions, the most common being iterative hashing and salted hashing.
-In iterative hashing we use a hash function h and apply it iteratively so that the hashes of an object id o are defined as
+In iterative hashing we use a hash function h and apply it iteratively so that the hashes of an object id o is defined as